Madhav243/School_Management_System/README.md

 # School_Management_System
 This is my Mini Core Java project

-In this awt,swing libraray of java is used for front end and MySql is used for Database storage.
+In this awt,swing library of java is used for front end and MySql is used for Database storage.

 To intsall it in your local machine , first you have to download jdk SE,netbeans,xampp(for sql file).